billchurch/iRules.tmbundle/README.md

 Any suggestions or improvements, please feel free to contact me.

 The bulk of the TCL syntax highlighting was pulled from the TCL bundle by Kevin Ballard.

+# Disclaimer
+I'm no longer maintaining the bundle, see my sublime-iRules bundle instead.